giordebug/verbamanent/docs/source/configuration.md

         check_argument("val_c", c, restricted=True)
 ```

-In TTS, each model must have a configuration class that exposes all the values necessary for its lifetime.
+In tts, each model must have a configuration class that exposes all the values necessary for its lifetime.

 It defines model architecture, hyper-parameters, training, and inference settings.
 For our models, we merge all the fields in a single configuration class for ease.
 It may not look like a wise practice but enables easier bookkeeping and reproducible experiments.